softblueish/libasciigfx/README.md

 # libasciigfx
-libasciigfx is a work in progress library that renders shapes onto an ascii plane that has a customizable canvas, layers.
+libasciigfx is a work in progress library that renders shapes onto an ascii plane that has a customizable canvas and layers.
 Color support and more shapes are planned for the project.